jg-digital-media/jgdm_jobs_pathway/readme.md

 + `COMPLETED: 17-09-2025` - Custom variable values where required for the different root templates
 + `TODO:` - Apply `stage---completed` class to table cells where the containing checkbox is checked
 + `TODO:` - Finish styling the login and register pages
++ `TODO:` - add a logout link along with username, to the top banner
++ `TODO:` - list.php - build markup for the main list page of jobs
++ `TODO:` - finish `.body---add--job` styles
++ `TODO:` - Decided to use register form for the landing page.
+Add to it, a link to login form. `index.php`

 + `TODO:` - Add some simulated form validation to the login and register pages
   + `TODO:` - Standard border: red  - Validated border: green:  focused border: blue - `border: solid 1px color;`
-+ `TODO:` - add a logout link along with username, to the top banner
 + `TODO:` - Implement Edit functionality for `job-details.php`.
   + `TODO:` - Edit button will switch fields to an editable state where values can be changed.
             - At this point, the edit button text content will change from "Edit" to "Save"